Kiddush levana: Women

+Kiddush levana in 1475 women's mahzor, MS JTS 8641.
+Three other examples are known: MSS Vienna 86, JTS 8255, Smith Lesouef 250.
+One is signed by the woman who commissioned it and the others contain the female formula "who did not make me a maidservant".

 According to David and Victoria Rosen, the "traditional ritual celebrations of the moon were centered on the activities of men and involved rituals that, for the most part, took place within the male-dominated ritual sphere of the synagogue".
 Idit Pintel-Ginsburg writes that "An ambivalent relationship exists between women and the first day of the month" because women do not participate in Kiddush levana.
 Noa Ginzburg understands the ritual as an attempt by men to claim a female moon; according to Arian, "There is a small amount of literary evidence which supports the hypothesis that the moon is used as a feminine symbol".

-Kiddush levana in 15th–16th century women's mahzorim.
-Three contain the female formula "who did not make me a maidservant", and the fourth is signed by the woman who commissioned it.